wordofwarning/wordofwarning.org/current/2017-emergency/index.md

 *Presented by* Word of Warning, STUN *+* Z-arts

 ### Saturday 30 September.
 Pay What You Decide
-Manchester's micro-marathon of the bizarre and the beautiful comes of age… Our eighteenth day-long performance takeover fills Z-arts to bursting point with over twenty live works, from gallery to theatre, store-cupboard to stairwell.
+Manchester's micro-marathon of the bizarre and the beautiful comes of age as our eighteenth day-long performance takeover fills Z-arts to bursting point…

-Your chance to sample the different — dip in and out of ongoing performances and installations from noon; join us for some sit-down shows in the evening.<br>*Participating artists to be announced here from 19 Sep.*
+**From noon**, dip in and out of ongoing performances, installations and limited capacity experiences;<br>**from 5pm**, join us for a series of short sit-down shows in this non-stop performance takeover.<br>Your chance to sample the different… then pay what you decide!

+*With over twenty live works, participating artists to be announced here from 19 Sep.*

 To get a feel for it, have a look at the 2016 [programme](/archive/2016-emergency) + [gallery](/galleries/2016-emergency).